neveragaindottech/neveragaindottech.github.io/README.md

   * Post "I, &lt;*your name*&gt;, hereby commit to the neveragain.tech pledge.
 Please stand with me and hold me to it." on your personal website or blog, with a link to http://neveragain.tech/.
   * Print out the pledge and sign it on paper.
 Post it in a visible location to show solidarity and gather signatures from your teammates.
 Host a signing party at your workplace.

 We are heartened and grateful for your enthusiasm and support.
 If you are passionate about this issue, please get involved!
 There is plenty more to be done.
-We'll be posting a guide to constructive action later today.
+We'll be posting a guide to constructive action shortly.

 ## Can you sign the pledge?